House of Gucci: Casting

 In November 2019, it was announced that Gaga would play Reggiani.
 In April 2020, Metro-Goldwyn-Mayer acquired the rights to the film.
-By August, Adam Driver, Jared Leto, Al Pacino, Robert De Niro, Jack Huston and Reeve Carney had entered negotiations to join the cast.
+By August, Adam Driver, Jared Leto, Al Pacino, Robert De Niro, Jack Huston and Reeve Carney had entered into negotiations to join the cast.
 Driver, Leto, Pacino and De Niro were confirmed by October.
 Huston and Carney were confirmed in December, along with Jeremy Irons, while De Niro had exited the film.
 Dariusz Wolski announced his involvement as cinematographer that same month.
 Camille Cottin joined the cast in January 2021.
 In March, Mădălina Diana Ghenea, Mehdi Nebbou and Miloud Mourad Benamara were added to the cast, along with Salma Hayek, who was married to the CEO of Gucci's parent company, François-Henri Pinault.

 Filming

 In August 2020, it was reported that filming was expected to begin when Scott completed production of The Last Duel (2021).
 On February 3, 2021, Leto said that the film was still in the pre-production phase, and that they would start shooting in Italy in the coming weeks.
 Principal photography began in Rome at the end of February, with COVID-19 safety precautions in place.

 Several scenes were filmed in early March in the cities of Gressoney-Saint-Jean and Gressoney-La-Trinité, specifically in the Italian Alps in the Aosta Valley, which were used to create the tourist complex of St. Moritz in Switzerland.
-Filming also took place in other Swiss locations, such as Florence, Lake Como (at Villa del Balbiano) and Milan, including the Villa Necchi Campiglio (previously featured in the film I Am Love).
+Filming also took place in other locations, such as Florence, Lake Como (at Villa del Balbiano) and Milan, including the Villa Necchi Campiglio (previously featured in the film I Am Love).
 At the end of March, filming returned to Rome to shoot scenes at Via Condotti.
 Filming wrapped on May 8.